State of the Union tickets printed with typo, have to be reissued

 Some congressional tickets to President Trump’s first official State of the Union address on Tuesday were printed with a glaring typo and have to be reissued, Fox News has learned.

-The tickets, one of which was shared by a congressional source with Fox News, admit the bearer to the “Address to the Congress on the State of the Uniom.’
+The tickets, one of which was shared by a congressional source with Fox News, admit the bearer to the “Address to the Congress on the State of the Uniom.”

 That’s “Uniom,” with an “m.”